Skip to content

 ConsiderationRecommendation

-User locationChoose the region closest to most of your users for best performance
+User locationChoose a region close to most users when possible

 Data residency lawsIf your users are in the EU, consider WEUR for GDPR compliance